publishpress/PublishPress-Blocks/src/readme.txt

 == Changelog ==

+= 2.5.6 =
+ * Fix: Bug in deprecation for Advanced Accordion block from v2.5.5

 = 2.5.5 =
  * Add: Bigger font-size for custom styles in new plugin installations
  * Add: Newest version of Material Icons